senaite/senaite.databox/README.md

 ## Exporting

-Each databox allows through the two icons in the upper right cornder to export the results with the configured columns and order to Excel or CSV.
+Each databox allows through the two icons in the upper right corner to export the results with the configured columns and order to Excel or CSV.

 <img src="static/7_databox_excel_export.png" alt="Databox Excel Export" />